Q-Interline technology. Statistics illustration

 • Agreement

-Words that describe the results obtained with the same method on identical test items in the same laboratory by the same operator using the same equipment within short intervals of time
+Words that describe the results obtained with the same method on identical test items in the same laboratory by the same operator using the same equipment within short intervals of time:

 • Repeatability